team-tauros/doodle-society-1/README.md

 CREATE EXTENSION pg_trgm;
 ```

 Create a Cloudinary account.
 Take note of your cloud name.
-Create an upload preset with ...
+Create an upload preset with the following Incoming Transformation settings: c_crop, g_custom, fl_force_strip.
 Take note of its name as well.

 Create a .env file in the root directory: